justanotherkev/SlidingPuzzle/README.md

 .
 0  0  .  .  .  .  .
 0  .

 The player starts at the location labelled “S” and wants to reach the finish, labelled “F”.
 Each turn, they choose one of the four cardinal directions to move.
-However, except for S and F the floor is covered in frictionless ice, so they will keep sliding in the chosen direction until they hit the wall surrounding the area, or one of the rocks (labelled “0”).
+However, except for S and F, the floor is covered in frictionless ice, so they will keep sliding in the chosen direction until they hit the wall surrounding the area, or one of the rocks (labelled “0”).
 For example, starting in the map given above: